HTRI Training - Global Headquarters

 Xvib Workshop (US$450)

-Instructors: Kevin Farrell and Matthew Berger
+Instructors: Matthew Berger and Kevin Farrell

 Because vibration can cause critical operating problems in heat exchangers, it is important to analyze the potential for flow-induced vibration.
 This workshop teaches you how to develop an input file, interpret results, and obtain accurate prediction of the vibration potential for installed units.
 Using Xvib® you’ll practice determining if a heat exchanger is susceptible to vibration damage.